ibrahimatay/ibrahimatay.github.io/_posts/2025-12-06-Database-Modernisation-Guide.md

 ## Stations – Key Checkpoints in Database Modernisation
 ### 1. Identifying Long-Running Queries

 The first step is identifying queries that consistently run for long periods, usually triggered by real application users.
-This requires analysing database query logs and making use of Dynamic Management Views, particularly those starting with sys.dm_exec_*.
+This requires analysing database query logs and making use of Dynamic Management Views, particularly those starting with `sys.dm_exec_*`.
 These views are among the most reliable tools for understanding how the system behaves internally.

 ### 2. Structural Analysis of Queries

 Each identified query should be examined in detail.
-Unnecessary use of UNION, scalar functions inside SELECT statements, deep nested subqueries, and poorly designed filters often lead to significant performance degradation.
+Unnecessary use of `UNION`, scalar functions inside `SELECT` statements, deep nested subqueries, and poorly designed filters often lead to significant performance degradation.
 Understanding the true intent of each query is crucial.

 ### 3. Query Optimisation and Execution Plan Review